-Activity Evidence that supports this approach Challenge number(s) addressed addi occod

-Mental health focus - Whole school mental health focus.
-Training for staff Education Endowment Foundation: Improvements appear more likely when Social and Emotional Learning (SEL) approaches are embedded into routine educational practices and supported by professional development and training for staff.
+Activity Evidence that supports this approach Challenge number(s) addressed Mental health focus - Whole school mental health focus.
+Empower staff to be able to support pupil's social and emotional needs through targeted training and support provided by SENCO.
+Education Endowment Foundation: Improvements appear more likely when Social and Emotional Learning (SEL) approaches are embedded into routine educational practices and supported by professional development and training for staff.
 In addition, the implementation of the programme and the degree to which teachers are committed to the approach, appear to be important.
 2 Targeted Social and Emotional support The average impact of successful SEL interventions is an additional four months progress over the course of a year.
 Alongside academic outcomes, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 2 Developing cultural capital Funding for all educational experiences to ensure all pupils have the opportunity to access enrichment activates.
 Funding for uniform and resources to ensure every child is 'ready to learn' The concept of cultural capital is associated with Sociologist, Pierre Bourdieu, who used the term to explain why some children achieve better educational outcomes than others.
 Bourdieu defined cultural capital as the various assets that people have, including the way they speak, their level of education and their hobbies and interests.
 He noted that children from less advantaged backgrounds were less likely to achieve academically than their better off peers, and concluded that the education system and wider society values certain aspects of cultural capital more than others.
 This, he believed, influenced social mobility, wellbeing and life outcomes.
 3